dennisbirch/simple-analytics-reader/README.md

 ##### Running Snippets
 For the most flexibility, you may want to run queries based on your own SQL statements.
 The __Search__ menu offers options for doing that. _Save SQL Snippet..._ allows you to test and save a query for later execution.
 You can execute those saved snippets by choosing _Execute Saved Query..._, and see a list of those saved snippets by choosing _Show Saved Snippets_ (which also allows you to delete unwanted saved snippets.
 To execute a one-off snippet, choose _Execute New Snippet_.

+#### System Version Summary
+The __View__ menu now offers an _OS Version Summary..._" command that displays a window where you can get an overview of system version statistics for any apps you're tracking.

+There are popup menus to select the application and platform.
+You can also select whether to pull statistics from the _Items_ or _Counters_ table, or both.
+You're likely to see different results based on this choice depending on how you've set up analytics collection in your apps.
+Finally, you can set how many days to look back by choosing an option from the _Beginning:_ combobox, or typing a value.
+The window displays the number and percentage of entries for each system version, plus a total number of unique devices included, for the criteria selected.